emberjs/rfcs/text/0685-new-browser-support-policy.md

 ### Evergreen browsers

-Ember and Ember Data will support **all** versions of evergreen browsers which meet either of the following criteria:
+Ember and Ember Data will support **all** versions of evergreen browsers which meet any of the following criteria:

 1. It is the latest version of the browser.
+2. It is the latest LTS/extended support version of the browser (such as Firefox ESR).
-2. It has at least **0.25%** marketshare usage, based on [statcounter](https://gs.statcounter.com/).
+3. It has at least **0.25%** marketshare usage, based on [statcounter](https://gs.statcounter.com/).

 This policy will allow Ember to generally support the most recent 2-3 versions